Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Consider where your materials might be sourced.
 Who is making or harvesting your product materials?
 How are they sourced and sold?

 • Consider where the resources are coming from and how they are being transported.
 How far do they have to travel to arrive at your home or warehouse?
 How can you cut down on fuel miles?
-What are the riskiest resources on your list and how can you increase their productivity while lessening your dependence on them?
+What are the riskiest resources on your list, and how can you reduce your dependence on them over time?

 After you address your resource usage, outline your manufacturing and business processes.
 Ask yourself these questions: